thcolas/azure-docs/articles/active-directory/device-management-hybrid-azuread-joined-devices-setup.md

 You can check successful joined devices in your organization by using the [Get-MsolDevice](https://docs.microsoft.com/powershell/msonline/v1/get-msoldevice) cmdlet in the [Azure Active Directory PowerShell module](/powershell/azure/install-msonlinev1?view=azureadps-2.0).

 The output of this cmdlet shows devices that are registered and joined with Azure AD.
 To get all devices, use the **-All** parameter, and then filter them using the **deviceTrustType** property.
 Domain joined devices have a value of **Domain Joined**.
+However for Windows current machines, the AAD Connect server has to perform a synchronisation first.

 ## Next steps